iste2/Fu-ball.de-REST-API/README.md

 First you have find out the id of your club.
 This can be done by visiting the club's page on Fußball.de.
 In this example you find this page at https://www.fussball.de/verein/eintracht-kornelimuenster-mittelrhein/-/id/00ES8GN92C0000B1VV0AG08LVUPGND5I#!/.
 You can pull the id out of the link: "00ES8GN92C0000B1VV0AG08LVUPGND5I".

-You are interesed in the timespan 09.11.2024 - 09.11.2024, so specifically the games of this day.
+You are interested in the timespan 09.11.2024 - 09.11.2024, so specifically the games of this day.

 So your API-call looks like: